View Mary Huckelbridge's Obituary on reporternews.com and share memories

 Mary enjoyed to sew, play golf, horseback riding, playing solitaire and loving on her beloved dogs Birdie Bell and PeeWee.
 She loved frogs and had them all over the house and yard.
 She also collected dolls and had many of them.

-Mary is survived by her husband Jack Huckelbridge; children Diana Bien; Gary Bien and Wife Chareila, and Steven Bien; stepdaughter Kim Ramirez and husband Pete; sisters Doris Robinson and husband Jack, and Bonnie Scott; brother Gene Malone and wife Donna; as well as numerous nieces, nephews, grandchildren and great grandchildren.
+Mary is survived by her husband Jack Huckelbridge; children Diana Bien; Gary Bien and Wife Chareila, and Steven Bien; stepdaughters Kim Ramirez and husband Pete, and Lacey Wright; sisters Doris Robinson and husband Jack, and Bonnie Scott; brother Gene Malone and wife Donna; as well as numerous nieces, nephews, grandchildren and great grandchildren.

 Mary was preceded in death by her parents Eugene and Bonnie Bell Malone and her daughter Kimberly Ann Bien.